 CC: How can we find out if you have available lectin-free chickens and when / how can we order them?

 DW: Anyone in the Dallas – Fort Worth area who is interested in lectin-free chicken can email me (firstname.lastname@example.org).
 It would help if they let me know how many they would be interested in purchasing in the summer of 2020.
 If I have enough interest to raise a batch of 100 or so next spring, I will do it again.
 Once the interest is there, I will put a listing on the website for deposits to reserve the number they are interested in.

 CC: What other products/services you offer for a consumer who is willing to support local and organic farming?

 DW: We also sell 100% grass-fed / finished beef.
 Our cattle get NO grains and we even go through the trouble to source special minerals that don’t contain grain by-products.
 We also sell pasture-raised chicken eggs and have a small u-pick berry and fruit operation that runs from late May through June.

 DW: I just started a batch of 500 pullets (hens for egg production) on certified organic feed.
 They will be ready to start laying around April.
 I plan to sell around half of them and keep the rest for eggs.
 If any of your readers are backyard chicken enthusiasts, they will be able to buy a nice ready to lay pullet in late March ($25 ea.).
 I’m also heavily considering making the transition from premium non-GMO feed to a certified organic feed on all of our chickens for 2020.

 And if you live in the DFW area and want to encourage Dan to raise more lectin-free chickens next year, please send him an email.
-The more requests, the more chances we will get more lectin-free chickens in 2020.
+The more requests, the more chances we will continue to get more lectin-free chickens.